senior designer

 OptumRX and Optum Home Delivery Pharmacy is a member facing PBM, private-label product, and open market pharmacy, which helps up to 200 million users to manage their prescriptions.

-Over the last 5 years, we leveraged member feedback and analytic data to create a design system for Optum RX/Home Delivery using Optum Brand guidelines with mui-react as a base framework component library.
-I work closely with a small group of front-end developers to ensure and inspect that the development tokens and components match our specs and maintain a working shared component library (SCL) in Storybook.
+As a senior and lead product designer, I work closely with a small group of front-end developers to ensure and inspect that the development tokens and components match our specs and maintain a working shared component library (SCL) in Storybook.
 In that time we created over 20 different private-label client themes and scaled the system to 5 products (microproducts) across the Optum RX/Optum ecosystem.
 Additionally, I am the lead designer on the Rx Management capability where I incorporate our design system and patterns into the existing legacy portal pages, fulfill product feature requirements and updates, and enhance the user experience with insights gained from our analytics and user research team, as well watching recorded user sessions in Glassbox.

 Example of content structure in clickable cards with added badge UI element to designate statues for different prescriptions